 |Substance Abuse, Behavioral Disorder, and Mental Health Counselors||$54,070|

 You will need to complete a master’s or doctoral degree in counseling, and your degree should be accredited by CACREP.
 You will also be required to complete at least 60 semester study hours and 600 hours of a supervised internship or practicum.

 There will be some differences in the application process if your program was not CACREP-accredited or specifically approved by the state.
 You'll need to have your coursework reviewed and submit additional documentation, such as syllabi and transcripts, to prove that you have received sufficient instruction and education.
 You can find more information on the Office of Professions FAQ page for students who graduated from non-accredited programs, programs outside of New York, or programs that were not licensure-qualified at the time of their graduation.

 Equivalent programs will include the following:

-If you have a counseling degree that does not meet the educational requirements, you may become eligible through additional coursework.
-It is important that the degree itself is qualifying.
+If you have a counseling degree that does not meet the educational requirements, you may become eligible through additional coursework, but it is important that the degree itself is qualifying.
 The board notes that a person with a degree in school counseling would likely have some extra work to do, but would not need to complete an additional degree.
-A person with a degree in human services, however, would.
+A person with a degree in human services; however, would.
 It would be up to the individual school whether they would grant advanced placement for prior coursework; the process wouldn't necessarily involve starting over at the beginning.

 The board notes that if a person is currently attending a school that hasn't been approved by New York, but is considering becoming a counselor within the state, they should carefully go over the requirements with an adviser.
 The next step would be deciding if classes can be completed at the school or if it would be better to transfer.